 Kelly Alves is a full-time faculty member in the Behavioural Science diploma program.
 Her teaching expertise lies in the areas of research design, and behavioural interventions for skill acquisition and behaviour reduction.

 Kelly has more than 20 years community-based experience designing, supervising and assessing behavioural programs for individuals with Autism Spectrum Disorder and their families.
 Kelly has a Master of Education from Brock University and is a Board-Certified Behavior Analyst.
 Her research interests include parent education, staff training and curriculum development.

-Laura has more than 20 years of experience in the field of counselling adults diagnosed with mood and anxiety disorders as well as women experiencing infertility, postpartum depression or whose children were in the care of the Children’s Aid Society.
+Dr. Laura Berk has more than 20 years of experience in the field of counselling adults diagnosed with mood and anxiety disorders as well as women experiencing infertility, postpartum depression or whose children were in the care of the Children’s Aid Society.